HumanSignal/label-studio-ml-backend/label_studio_ml/examples/tesseract/README.md

 ## Interactive BBOX OCR using Tesseract
-Using OCR engine as backend for inference only, this functionality can help speed up annotation for both layout detection & OCR models.
+Using an OCR engine for Interactive ML-Assisted Labelling, this functionality can speed up annotation for layout detection, classification and recognition models.

-Tesseract is used for OCR but minimal adaptation is needed to use other OCR engines or models.
+Tesseract is used for OCR but minimal adaptation is needed to connect other OCR engines or models.

-Tested with LabelStudio v1.4.1.post1, and assuming data for annotation is stored in AWS S3 (some adaptation needed if using other storage methods).
+Tested with LabelStudio v1.4.1.post1, and assuming data for annotation is stored in AWS S3 (some adaptation is needed if using other storage methods).

 ### Setup process
 0. Install label-studio-ml and Tesseract

-1. Setup Tesseract ML backend:
-    ```
-    pip install -r label_studio_ml/examples/tesseract/requirements.txt
-    label-studio-ml init my-ml-backend --from label_studio_ml/examples/tesseract/ner_ml_backend.py --force
-    label-studio-ml start my-ml-backend -d -p=9090 --debug
-    ```

-2. Start LabelStudio and create a new project.
+1. Start LabelStudio and create a new project

-3. In the project **Settings**, set up the **Cloud storage**.
-Add your Source and Target storage by connecting to AWS S3 Bucket.
+2. In the project **Settings**, set up the **Cloud storage**.
+Add your Source and Target storage by connecting to AWS S3 Bucket

-4. In the project **Settings**, set up the **Labeling Interface**.
-   Fill in the following template code, important to specifiy label name as `smart="true"` in RectangleLabels
+3. In the project **Settings**, set up the **Labeling Interface** Fill in the following template code, important to specifiy `smart="true"` in RectangleLabels
 ```
 <View>
   <View style="display:flex;align-items:start;gap:0px;flex-direction:column-reverse">